Sugar Prices Drift Higher in Lackluster Trade

 Continue Reading Below

-Raw sugar futures for March delivery added 0.6% to 14.11 cents a pound on the ICE Futures U.S. exchange.
+Raw sugar futures for March delivery added 0.4% to settle at 14.08 cents a pound on the ICE Futures U.S. exchange.

 Prices remained well anchored and within the tight range they have been trading in for the past two months, reflecting a market that has been consumed by bearish sentiment and few new fundamental developments.